AhhyeonC/machine_learning_basic/README.md

 # machine_learning_basic
-Python code from Makoto Ito's "Textbooks of Machine Learning Learning with Python (Korean Edition)".
+Python codes from Makoto Ito's *"Textbooks of Machine Learning Learning with Python (Korean Edition)".*
+It starts from Chapter5 - Supervised learning: Regression.
+Uploading is on going, and other chapters will be uploaded soon.

+I added some descriptions to help understanding.
+Some parts of the codes could be different from the original one in the book.